-The adult pair of Great Horned Owl I was following closely has lest their territory.
+The adult pair of Great Horned Owl I was following closely has let their territory.
 Beginning of October, I saw the female and then they were gone for two weeks.
 Again, at the middle of October I saw the female, alone, and calling for the male.
-After that, I could not longer locate either one of them.
+After that, I could no longer locate either one of them.
 Although GHOs are very territorial, simply because their food source is diverse and does not require to move around, I suspect the male moved on for some reason.
 So, the female also left.
-I will be happy if I am wrong and they come back again.
+I will be happy if I am wrong and they show up again.

 Western Bluebird (male)

 I was observing this Western Bluebird male using a twig to perch and look for insects in the dried grass below.
 At times, it will fly out to catch anything that caught its eye and then flew back again to perched on the twig.
 Few days ago, I saw it preferred to perch at the top of the twig, today it perched at the middle.
 Because of high wind, middle of the twig was relatively more stable.
 Luckily, it flew out and flew back in the same spot.
 You can hear the wind blowing in the background.
 Video taken at a Santa Clara County Park.

 I have been following a pair of first year Great Horned Owls over the summer.
 Since I found them due to a tip from a fisherman, I have taken thousands of pictures and many videos of them in different background and time of the evening.
 They have mesmerized me, or better, hypnotized me to go look for them every now and then.
 And, I have become very protective about them.
 They are not easy to be found, but their calls are dead giveaway.
 I think this particular day, I found one of them out in the open for the first time.